The London Song Festival:

 The LSF's mission is to "fly the flag" for the wonderful art-form of song, collating recitals with repertoire ranging from Schubert to Britten and beyond.
 It is a unique joining together of music and poetry that is capable of expressing great beauty and emotional depth in ways that can equal or even surpass any other genre.

-The 2024 London Song Festival Summer Season:
+The 2024 London Song Festival Autumn Season:

 LSF Director Nigel Foster writes:

 All the concerts are at the LSF’s usual venue of Hinde Street church in the heart of London’s West End.
-Tickets are now available to buy on the Concerts Page of this website, where you will find details of the eight concerts.
+Tickets are now available to buy on the Concerts Page of this website, where you will find details of the seven concerts.
 Tickets are priced at £20, £15 (usual concessions*) and a special price for students at £5.

 *Ticket concessions are available to those under 18, students, over 65, registered unemployed or registered disabled.